isometimescode/coopcontrol/README.md

 ```
 4. Load the required libraries like wiringpi via pip: `pip install -r requirements.txt`
 5. Run the setup code to create the coopcontrol module: `venv/bin/python setup.py install`
-6. Create some default files for logs and door status.
-This assumes the door is currently open and that you are using the default data directory.
+6. Create some default files for logs.
+This example assumes that you are using the default data directory.
 Note that you will need to change the group and write permissions if you need something like the _www-data_ user to read/write these files.
 ```
-$ echo -n 1 > data/doorstatus.txt
 $ touch data/equipment-log.txt
 ```
 7. Test the sunrise API code.
 The json file should have information for the current date.